cdigitaljaveriana/museogif/pages/tecnica.md

 ---
-title: técnica
+title: Subjects
 layout: cloud
-permalink: /tecnica.html
+permalink: /subjects.html
-cloud-fields: tecnica
+# Default subject page is configured in "_data/theme.yml"
+# leave cloud-fields as "site.data.theme.subjects-fields"
+# a cloud visualization will be added below the content in this file
-cloud-fields: site.data.theme.tecnica-fields
+cloud-fields: site.data.theme.subjects-fields
 ---

 ## Búsqueda por técnica